 The good news is although the United Business Card is subject to 5/24, as a business card it doesn’t report to your personal credit file, and won’t add to your 5/24 count if you are saving yourself for more Chase cards in the future.
 Not sure if you qualify for a business card?
 Read our in-depth guide on how to get a business rewards card, even if you only operate a part-time side hustle.

-A bonus of up to 100,000 miles on the United Business Card has the potential to fly you almost anywhere in the world in comfort and style, providing a great opportunity for business owners to turn everyday business expenses into luxury travel experiences.
+A bonus of 100,000 miles on the United Business Card has the potential to fly you almost anywhere in the world in comfort and style, providing a great opportunity for business owners to turn everyday business expenses into luxury travel experiences.
 If you own or operate a small business, now’s a great time to apply for the United Business Card.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.